LT-IntroToAI-SY2526/assignment2-per4-jmscottx/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?

+While completeting the match function, it was a bit difficult to figure out what exactly was missing and what I needed to code in order to make each match work.

 2. Explain how you could use the match function for extracting information from a movie database.

+You could use the match function for extracting information from a movie database by matchin movies based on genre and criteria such as horror, comedy, romance.